nix-community/flakelight/API_GUIDE.md

   files imported

 Many of the values can additionally be a function that takes module args to enable use of module args from imported files.
-The module args available are `lib`, `src`, `inputs`, `outputs`, and `flakelight`.
-For values without module args, these values can be obtained from pkgs args.
+For values without module args, these values can be obtained from the pkg set as `moduleArgs` or directly.

 To enable using a directory for an attrset that includes a `default` attribute, attr names can be escaped with an underscore.
 For example,